Ivan Linn

-Ivan Linn is a Taiwanese-American entrepreneur, investor, and pianist.
+Ivan Linn is a Taiwanese-American entrepreneur, investor, and music programmer.
 He is known for his work in the music production of video games in the Final Fantasy and Kingdom Hearts series.
-He is also the Music Director and Chief Conductor of the Assassin's Creed Symphony World Tour.
-Linn is the founder of web3 music platform Wavv.
+He is also appointed the music director and Chief Conductor of the Assassin's Creed Symphony World Tour.
+Linn is the founder of open source AI music platform Wavv.
 Linn is a member of the National Arts and Sciences Recording Academy and ASCAP.

 Early life and education

 Linn started his acting career at four years old, with roles in the popular dramas Justice Pao and the TV show Dream of the Red Chamber.
 He was also featured in different TV advertisements for companies like McDonald's and Hunya Foods.

 Linn was first exposed to music at the age of four, and made his first public piano performance in Switzerland when he was in kindergarten.
 However, he only started studying piano formally at the age of twelve at Yamaha Music Foundation.

-Linn moved to Germany and went to the Hanover University of Music, Drama and Media.
+Linn moved to Germany and went to the Hanover University of Music, Drama and Media, where he earned a bachelor's degree.
 In 2011, he moved to the United States to pursue a master's degree in piano performance at the New England Conservatory of Music with a full scholarship.
-Linn graduated from Yale University in 2015.
+Linn graduated from Yale University in 2015 with a artist diploma (A.D.).